hi-primus/optimus/README.md

 ## Loading data

-Now Optimus can load data in csv, json, parquet, avro, excel from a local file or URL.
+Now Optimus can load data in csv, json, parquet, avro and excel formats from a local file or from a URL.

 ```python
 #csv